em-tlm/ts-lib-env-nodejs/README.md

   VAR_THREE: boolean().optional(),
 });

-// process.env should already be set by environment

-// for ex, assume process.env is { VAR_ONE: 'foo', VAR_TWO: '2', ENV: 'production', SERVICE_NAME: 'bar', TENANT: 'multi' }

 const getEnv = tsEnv(schema); // always succeeds if schema itself is a valid Joi schema

 // module.exports = getEnv;

+getEnv.setEnv(process.env); // this sets the environment which backs the getEnv singleton
+                            // this should in general be set to process.env, and never changed
+                            // the one notable exception is for purposes of running automated tests

+// for ex, assume process.env is { VAR_ONE: 'foo', VAR_TWO: '2', ENV: 'production', SERVICE_NAME: 'bar', TENANT: 'multi' }

 // returns properly coerced value for allowed environment variables getEnv('VAR_ONE'); // 'foo'